pulumi/qcon-workshop/README.md

 1. Configure AWS credentials

     Run `aws configure` to configure credentials and defaults for AWS.
 Use the Access Key ID and Secret Access Key provided for the workshop.
 Set the `eu-west-1` region as the default.
+We will be using account 713699580332 which you can log in to at https://713699580332.signin.aws.amazon.com/console.

 1. Login to Pulumi